RaccStarLogan/rsl-website/README.md

 This is the source code for my personal site: [raccstarlogan.com](https://raccstarlogan.com), hosted on [Neocities](https://neocities.org)
 It serves as my little hub for art, music, characters, and whatever else I feel like putting online.

+# ⚠️ WARNING ⚠️

+- This repository gives you direct access to any files on this website, which may include sensitive and/or adult content.
+- Also this code is like really really bad.
+I suck at coding.
+Please help.
+- Viewer discretion is advised.

 ## What’s Inside
 - Static HTML, CSS, and a few small scripts (nothing too complicated)
 - Pages for my characters, commissions, portfolio, and other projects